Rom3oDelta7/LEDManager/README.md

 While this does not typically happen, the library will use ```digitalWrite``` on a per-pin basis for solid colors such as RED or CYAN to avoid potential issues as well as reduce overall resource utilization.

+Note that the pre-defined colors that are not "solid" colors (such as red or green) are essentially starting points for the color you are trying to achieve.
+The PWM-based colors are highly dependent on the LED itself, voltage, current, etc.
+You will likely need to tweak these values to achive your desired color result.

 ### Functions

 ```C++